This post may contain affiliate links. Please read my affiliate policy.

 • Mint: Mint is a natural stimulant, which can help your perk up during a painfully slow afternoon, or even give you a healthy jolt before you head to the gym.

-If you’re not a fan of kale in your smoothies but want to be, then this is a great gateway smoothie.
-The pineapple and coconut water up the sweetness + tone down the bold kale flavor.
+If you’re not a fan of kale in your smoothies but want to be, then this is a great one to start with.
+The pineapple and coconut water up the sweetness and tone down the bitterness found in most leafy green vegetables.

-Save this Recipe for Later!
+Save This for Later!

 Enter your info below and I’ll send it straight to your inbox to save for later.

-mint smoothies on a polka dot table cloth.
+pineapple mint smoothies on a polka dot table cloth.

 How to Make Pineapple Mint Smoothie

-This Pineapple Mint Smoothie comes together fast, and the steps matter for the smoothest texture and brightest flavor.
+This mint smoothie comes together fast, and the steps matter for the smoothest texture and brightest flavor.

 1. Start by adding the kale and coconut water to your blender.
-Blending the greens first helps fully break down the kale so you don’t end up with leafy bits.
-This step is especially helpful if you’re newer to green smoothies or using a lower-powered blender.
+Blending helps fully break down the kale so you don’t end up with green chunks.
+If you’re using one of my recommended blenders for smoothies, you can skip this step and blend everything together.

-2. Once the kale mixture is smooth, add the frozen pineapple, fresh mint, lime juice, and protein powder if you’re using it.
+2. Next, add the frozen pineapple, fresh mint, lime juice, and protein powder if you’re using it.
 Blend again until thick and creamy.
 The frozen pineapple creates a naturally cold, refreshing smoothie without ice, while the mint and lime add a clean, citrusy finish.

 3. Taste and adjust if needed.
 Add a splash of coconut water to thin it out or a few extra mint leaves if you want more of that cool, refreshing kick.
 Pour into a glass and enjoy right away for the best flavor and texture.